sunfish-shogi/electron-shogi/README.en.md

 ## Feature Requests/Suggestions/Bug Reports

 If you have a GitHub account, please create Issue or Pull Request.
+If you want to send large changes, please create Issue before development.

 If not, please send message from [Web Form](https://form.run/@sunfish-shogi-1650819491).